Manchester Science Festival is a highlight of the city’s cultural calendar and one of the most popular science festivals in the UK.

 It is produced by the Science and Industry Museum and part of the Science Museum Group.

-This year's festival will look and feel different, with events in February taking place online, but there is still plenty to watch, learn and enjoy.
-Further socially distanced onsite activities, including UK premieres and a dedicated special event programme for families will also take place later in the year, supporting Manchester's cultural, economic and skills recovery.
+Manchester Science Festival 2021 featured a series of free online talks, exhibitions, debates and activities from Friday 12 – Sunday 21 February.
+Further socially distanced on-site activities, including UK premieres and a dedicated special event programme for families will also take place later in the year, supporting Manchester's cultural, economic and skills recovery.

 The next Manchester Science Festival is planned for October 2022 and will see a return of both digital and live events.